 \subsection{Setup}

-We describe all aspects of our training and evaluation setup in detail in \cref{app:impl-exp-details} but we succinctly note the most critical design parameters here to support the main experimental results.
-The pair of initial checkpoints used are Llama-3.1-8B-MagpieAlign-SFT-v0.1 (``L3.1-8B-Magpie'' hereafter, \citet{xu2024magpie}) and Qwen3-4B-Instruct-2507 (``Qwen3-4B-Inst-2507'' hereafter, \citet{yang2025qwen3}).
+We describe all aspects of our training and evaluation setup in detail in \cref{app:impl-exp-details}, but to support interpretation of the main experimental results, we succinctly note the most critical design parameters here.
+The pair of initial checkpoints used are Llama-3.1-8B-MagpieAlign-SFT-v0.1 (``L3.1-8B-Magpie'' hereafter, \citet{xu2024magpie}) and Qwen3-4B-Instruct-2507 (``Q3-4B-Inst-2507'' hereafter, \citet{yang2025qwen3}).
 In order to target a benchmark involving reasoning traces where inference efficiency is particularly useful in practice, we tune our MTP LMs on a dataset of synthetic grade school math (GSM) problems called MetaMathQA \citep{yu2023metamath}.

-Based on the results of preliminary experiments, unless stated otherwise, we train with randomized block mask offsets and randomized $k$ values in the range $[2,16]$; this implicitly sets a reasonable choice of $k_{max}$ at 16 during inference using the \textit{ConftAdapt} scheme.
-We also use the ``hard teacher'' variation on \cref{eq:mtpo2} where the readout function for the teacher NTP model is the argmax rather than softmax as early experiments suggested that this lowered the student model's output entropy more rapidly.
-Under $k$ value randomization, in expectation the $k$ value is closer to half of the max.
-Therefore, over the course of the $\sim 100$k steps of training our models see a total of $\sim500$M supervised tokens (see \cref{app:impl-exp-details} for this calculation).
+Based on the results of preliminary experiments, unless stated otherwise, we train with randomized block mask offsets and randomized $k$ values in the range $[2,16]$; this implicitly sets a natural choice of $k_{max}$ at 16 during inference using the \textit{ConftAdapt} scheme.
+We also use the ``hard teacher'' variation on \cref{eq:mtpo2} where the readout function for the teacher NTP model is the argmax rather than softmax as early experiments suggested that this lowers the student model's output entropy more rapidly.
+Under $k$ value randomization the expected $k$ value is closer to $9$.
+Over the course of the $\sim 100$k steps of training our models see a total of $\sim500$M supervised tokens (discussion and calculations in \cref{app:impl-exp-details}).

 To assess the performance of our main models we select the following set of \textit{generative} benchmarks to test the technical and long form generation capabilities of our MTP LMs: GSM8K, AIME25, GPQA, BBH, IFEVAL, and CNN DailyMail.
 We describe the exact evaluation parameters for all datasets in \cref{app:impl-exp-details}.
 However, since we find the results on GSM8K to be both the strongest and also indicative of all major trends, we focus on that task in the main body of this paper.